khuyentran1401/voyce/README.md

 In settings.py, I use PostgreSQL, you could fix this in the settings (DATABASE) for the settings for MySQL

 ## How to commit
-Since we want to agree on the change before changing the master, create a branch is a great way to do that Check out [this tutorial](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches) on how to commit.

 Push the branch on github :
 ```
 git push origin [name_of_your_new_branch]